A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

-Figure~\ref{Fig1} summarizes both $L_y$ and $Q_y$ from both data and NEST, at $\rho=2.89$~g/cm$^3$ ($T$ = 173~K, $P$ = 1.57~bar) for $\beta$s interacting as well as Compton scatters.
-This is a typical LXe operational point.
-The non-monotonic $E$ dependence is clear.
-Meanwhile, the $L_y$ decreases from left to right (top) and $Q_y$ correspondingly increases (bottom) as $\mathcal{E}$ increases, suppressing recombination but keeping $N_q$ fixed.
-But even at $\mathcal{E}=0$ there exists a ``phantom'' $Q_y$, as explained in \cite{Doke_2002, instruments5010013}.
-It is not observable in data, except by noting $L_y$ vs.~$E$ is the same shape at all $\mathcal{E}$s, even 0.
+Figure~\ref{Fig1} summarizes both $L_y$ and $Q_y$ for $\beta$s and for Compton scattering ERs from both data and NEST, with NEST using a typical LXe operating condition of $\rho=2.89$~g/cm$^3$ ($T$ = 173~K, $P$ = 1.57~bar).
+The non-monotonic energy dependence is obvious.
+Meanwhile, the $L_y$ decreases from left to right (top) and $Q_y$ correspondingly increases (bottom) as field increases, suppressing recombination at a fixed $N_q$.
+But even at $\mathcal{E}=0$ there exists a ``phantom'' $Q_y$ likely caused by an extreme delay in recombination, as explained in \cite{Doke_2002, instruments5010013}, and repeated here: this is unobservable, except via long S1 integration times and by noting $L_y$ vs.~energy is the same shape at all fields, even 0.
 That implies a continuous change in $L_y$ as $\mathcal{E}\to0$.
-Non-zero fields standing in for 0 represent residual stray fields in a detector and/or the inherent fields of Xe atoms~\cite{Szydagis_2013}.
+Non-0 fields standing in for 0 represent residual stray fields in a detector and/or inherent fields of Xe atoms~\cite{Szydagis_2013}.

-Absorption of any high-$E$ photon, $\gamma$ or x-ray, is modeled like $\beta$ interactions and Compton scatters, but with unique $m$s (Figure~\ref{Fig2}), to capture sub-resolution multiple scatters and distinct $dE/dx$.
-The appendix lists $\beta$ and $\gamma$ model parameters, and those for nuclear recoil (NR).
+Absorption of any high-energy photon, a $\gamma$ or x-ray, is modeled like $\beta$ interactions and Compton scatters, but with unique $m_i$ (Figure~\ref{Fig2}), to capture sub-position-resolution multiple scatters and distinct $dE/dx$. $L_y$ is mostly lower and $Q_y$ higher for $\beta$s, as explained within the Figure~\ref{Fig2} caption.
+While it might be possible to merge the $\gamma$ and $\beta$ models by relying on differences in $dE/dx$, $\gamma$s are treated independently at present.
+Appendix~B lists the $\beta$ and $\gamma$ model parameters, in addition to those for NR models.